Anatoly Karpov - The Boa Constrictor

 They would simply continue playing until one of them reached 10 wins.
 Finally, in the event of the score going to 9-9, the match would be declared a draw, the match stakes would be split evenly and Fischer would remain the champion.

 FIDE accepted the first proposal but rejected the remaining two.
 In response Fischer sent another telegram informing FIDE that in rejecting his conditions they had effectively ruled him out of the World Championship of 1975.
-In the same message he formally resigned his tenure as FIDE World Chess Champion.
+In the same message he formally resigned his tenure as FIDE World Champion.

-Without a victory over Fischer, Karpov was none the less installed as the new FIDE World Chess Champion.
+Without a victory over Fischer, Karpov was none the less installed as the new FIDE World Champion.
 Conscious that his crown did not arrive in the orthodox fashion, he set out to prove his legitimacy as the title holder.

 He took part in every major tournament over the following decade, achieving an astonishing record.
 Fischer had dropped out of world chess and no one else could handle Karpov.
 Indeed Fischer would probably have had to give way in the end anyway.

 , around this time.
 He left the chess world in no doubt as to who reigned supreme.

-It was even early on with the first seven games ending in draws.
+It was even early on with the first 7 games ending in draws.
 Karpov landed the first blow in Game 8 and led 5-2 after 27 games.
-Korchnoi staged a late rally to equalize but Karpov edged it 6-5, with 21 draws to retain the title.
+Korchnoi staged a late rally to equalize but Karpov edged it +6-5=21

 In 1981, Korchnoi was again the challenger and faced Karpov in Meran, Italy.
 Unlike the previous encounter, this one would not go down to the wire.
 Karpov won +6-2=10

 Karpov was now the undisputed kingpin.
 But inevitably a new challenger always appears on the horizon to upset the world order.
 In Karpov's case it would be Garry Kasparov from Baku, Azerbaijan.

 It would be the defining rivalry of Karpov's career.
-They would fight for the title a staggering five times.
-The first one took place in 1984 on the same format as the matches with Korchnoi, first to six wins.
+They would fight for the title a staggering 5 times.
+The first one took place in 1984 on the same format as the matches with Korchnoi, first to 6 wins.
 Karpov built up a seemingly unassailable 4-0 lead after 9 games and later even led 5-0, apparently destined for an easy defense.
-But Kasparov fought hard and brought it back to 5-3 mixed in with 40 draws!.
-Karpov couldn't close out the match.
-A rematch was set for the Autumn of 1985.
+But Kasparov fought hard and clawed it back to +5-3=40 in Karpov's favor

 Kasparov held the FIDE World Championship until 1993 when he broke away from the organization following a dispute.
 He set up a rival organization and FIDE organized a World Championship for their vacant title.